inko-lang/inko/docs/source/design/compiler.md

 ### Methods

-As part of code generation, methods are stored in a class such that we can efficiently perform dynamic dispatch.
-Each class has a table for its method, with the size being a power of two.
+As part of code generation, methods are stored in a type such that we can efficiently perform dynamic dispatch.
+Each type has a table for its method, with the size being a power of two.
 Each method is given a globally unique hash code based on its name.
 This means different methods with the same name share the same hash code, but this is OK because a type can only define a method with